Tejiri-79/First-repo/README.md

 Required libraries: numpy, scipy, pandas, matplotlib, seaborn

 Running the Notebook
-Navigate to the anacoda directory where the notebook is located.
+Navigate to the anaconda directory where the notebook is located.
 Run the command:
 jupyter notebook
 Open Lab 5.ipynb in your browser.